Request Request an Appointment Call Call Us Map View Map

 Oral Cancer Screening

-In recent years, the risk for oral cancer has been on the rise.
-Recent reports note that about 54,000 people will be diagnosed with oral cancer this year.
+In recent years, the risk of oral cancer has been on the rise.
 The good news is dentists like Dr. Moulton are equipped to catch oral cancer when it’s still in the earliest stages of development.
 The sooner we catch it, the easier it is to treat.
-During your exam, we’ll be on the lookout for the signs of oral cancer, which include mouth sores that don’t heal after about two weeks, red or white patches in the gum tissue, and lumps or bumps in the gums, tongue, neck and other oral structures.
+During your dental, we’ll be on the lookout for the signs of oral cancer, which include mouth sores that don’t heal after about two weeks, red or white patches in the gum tissue, and lumps or bumps in the gums, tongue, neck, and other oral structures.

 Nightguards for Bruxism